 Tetra Technologies (TTI) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the oil and gas services company had gained 4.7% over the past month.
-This has outpaced the Oils-Energy sector's loss of 6.08% and the S&P 500's gain of 3.82% in that time.
+Coming into today, shares of the oil and gas services company had gained 10.94% in the past month.
+In that same time, the Oils-Energy sector lost 0.65%, while the S&P 500 gained 3.25%.

 Wall Street will be looking for positivity from TTI as it approaches its next earnings report date.
 This is expected to be November 3, 2020.
-On that day, TTI is projected to report earnings of -$0.09 per share, which would represent a year-over-year decline of 350%.
-Our most recent consensus estimate is calling for quarterly revenue of $169.80 million, down 30.96% from the year-ago period.
+In that report, analysts expect TTI to post earnings of -$0.09 per share.
+This would mark a year-over-year decline of 350%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $169.80 million, down 30.96% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.24 per share and revenue of $749.60 million, which would represent changes of -380% and -27.78%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for TTI.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for TTI.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-TTI is holding a Zacks Rank of #4 (Sell) right now.
+TTI is currently sporting a Zacks Rank of #4 (Sell).

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 120, which puts it in the top 48% of all 250+ industries.
+This group has a Zacks Industry Rank of 184, putting it in the bottom 28% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.